-The Other Side Intercultural Theatre (TOS) is seeking an experienced, part time, NYC-based Development Director.
+The Other Side Intercultural Theatre (TOS) is seeking an experienced, part time, NYC-based Development Manager.
 TOS is an initiative to empower girls globally using drama.

 About The Other Side: